Freestyle scootering: One-piece decks

-After seeing improvements to both forks, bars and wheels, the next big step was to eliminate the play in the Razor scooter decks folding mechanism.
+After seeing improvements to both forks, bars and wheels, the next big step was to eliminate play in the Razor scooter decks folding mechanism.
 The first manufacturer to produce a deck with the head tube and neck welded to the deck plate was TSI in 2009.
 In addition to solving the issue with the folding mechanism, this deck also had an increased strength overall, especially at the dropouts at the very back of the deck where most Razor decks would crack and break after enough use.
-This deck also introduced a spring-less brake, named the 'Flex Fender', which in itself was a game changer, eliminating the much more complicated system of the stock spring brakes used on the Micro and Razor scooters.
+This deck also introduced a spring-less brake, named the 'Flex Fender', which eliminated the more complicated system of the stock spring brakes used on the Micro and Razor scooters.
 Shortly after TSI introduced their deck, Phoenix Pro Scooters came with their own version of the one-piece deck.
-Since then, the evolution of the scooter deck has changed a lot and gone in different directions depending on the preferred terrain of the rider.
+Since then, the scooter deck continued to evolve; going in different directions depending on the preferred terrain of the rider.